Supermagnum/piezoelectric/README.md

 One of these can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.

 Mechanics may even use one of these to discover trouble with bearings or other mechanisms not easily opened or stopped.
+That includes engine Knocking (also knock, detonation, spark knock, pinging or pinking) in spark ignition internal combustion engines.

 They should also work nice with hydrophones.
 PZT-5H tubes is best for that.